cherryblossom2020/korcen-go-private/docs/README.EN.md

 ```
 https://github.com/Tanat05/korcen
 ---------------------------------
-!The code below is a Go translation of the code written by "Tanat05"
+This project is a modified version of the original `korcen` project.
+The original project can be found at `https://github.com/Tanat05/korcen`.

-!The license for this project also follows Apache-2.0.
+This project also follows the Apache-2.0 license.
 ```
 ![Apache-2.0](https://github.com/fluffy-melli/korcen-go/blob/main/docs/asset/Apache-2.0.png)